safdar-azeem/vlite3/docs/components/SidebarMenu.md

   renderMode?: 'tree' | 'popover'
   // Per-item override of the global renderMode prop.
-  // Useful for mixing inline expansion and popovers in the same menu.

   action?: (item: SidebarMenuItemSchema) => void
-  // Custom click handler.
-Called in addition to routing/navigation.
+  // Custom click handler called in addition to routing/navigation.
   // If the item has no `to` or `href`, this is the sole click behavior.

   class?: string
-  // Additional CSS class(es) applied to this specific item's container element.
+  // Additional CSS class(es) applied to this specific item's container.
 }
 ```